Before he was born, Geoffrey’s father, Fulk V of Anjou, made an agreement with Henry I

 White Ship Disaster

-The heir to England, William Aetheling, was drowned after the ship he was returning to England in, The White Ship, hit rocks and sank just outside Barfleur.
+The heir to the throne of England, William Aetheling, died after the ship he was returning to England in hit rocks and sank just outside Barfleur.

 1125 (23rd May)